minetest-mods/irc/README.txt

  by anyone.
 Also, when someone sends a message to the channel, that text will be visible in-game.

-This mod also adds one chat command:
+This mod also adds a few chat commands:

-    /msg nick message
+    /msg <nick> <message>
         Sends a private message to the IRC user whose nickname is `nick'.

+    /join
+        Join the IRC channel.

+    /part
+        Part the IRC channel.

 You can also send private messages from IRC to in-game players, though it's a bit tricky.